Sifa171/helpershift/openshift-monitoring-template/README.md

 # Grafana with OpenShift OAuth Proxy

 ## NOTE
-You have to be cluster-admin to use install the Grafana template
+You have to be cluster-admin to install the Grafana template.

 ## Usage